Marine debris clean up by Conservation Volunteers, Sandy Point Nature Reserve, NL (Photo by Aiden Mahoney).

-While NCC does its best to monitor all of our nature reserves regularly, we sometimes recruit property stewards from the local community to be our eyes and ears on the ground.
-Property stewards can help by keeping a watchful eye on our nature reserves, which includes monitoring species and reporting issues such as illegal wood harvesting or vandalism.
-This helps to inform NCC’s ongoing property management and ensures that we are doing all that we can to conserve the ecological integrity of our lands.
+Volunteer property and trail stewards help by keeping a watchful eye on our nature reserves through monitoring the condition of the property, noting species of interest and reporting issues, such as illegal wood harvesting or dumping.
+They may also help to maintain trails, install boundary or information signs, and clean up debris.
+The information provided to NCC by property and trail stewards contributes to our ongoing property management and ensures that we are doing all that we can to conserve the ecological integrity of our lands.